-A few metrics to keep in mind when deciding your daily or weekly balance of inbound vs. outbound efforts:
+A few inbound and outbound sales metrics to keep in mind when deciding your daily (or weekly) balance of inbound vs. outbound efforts:

 • On average, it takes about 8-12 total touchpoints to engage with an inbound lead source when using multi-channel: LinkedIn, email, and phone.